marq24/ha-fordpass/README.md

 ### Request Update (remote refresh) — also available as button in the UI
 This service will contact the modem in the vehicle and request to sync data between the vehicle and the ford backends. **Please note that this will have an impact on the battery of your vehicle.**

+> [!Note]
+> ### Not every Ford is the same
+> Sounds a bit strange — but the EV Explorer or EV Capri (European models) are based on a platform from Volkswagen.
+As a consequence, not every sensor will be available for these vehicles, since the Ford backend does not provide the corresponding data for these vehicles [e.g. 12V battery, RC seats, or the target charge level].

 ## Sensors